aichunC/VBA_projects/README.md

 # VBA_projects
 this rep contains excel vba projects I have created a while ago.
+Some projects are for work, some for pratices.
 Any errors, please send me an Issues note.